Nature40/Nature40DocumentationProject/docs/index.md

 # Intended goals
 This documentation yields to be an reference for all public Natur40 documentation issues

-* to clarify what sensor is retrieving what dat for what purpose
+* to clarify what sensor is retrieving what data for what purpose
 * to document the position and IDs of the sensors
 * to communicate sensor and data workflow